 Can I text Ben for free?

-You can text BEN to 85258 free and anonymously from all major UK networks.
+From 8pm-8am, you can text BEN to 85258 free and anonymously from all major UK networks.
 It is free and confidential to text our service from the following networks: EE, O2, Three, and Vodafone.
 These include – BT Mobile, Tesco Mobile, Virgin Mobile, iD Mobile, Sky, Telecom Plus, Lebara and GiffGaff.

 If you are contacting us from a network listed above, and the service does not appear to be working for you, please reply with your mobile phone number and network provider at email@example.com.
 We need this information to be able to investigate the circumstances.

 Some Android phones, including the Samsung Galaxy handset, issue a warning that you will be charged for texting us.
 Providing you are on one of the networks listed above, this warning is incorrect and you will not be charged.